Leirion Gaylor Baird: Political positions and mayoralty

 During her campaign for the mayoralty, Baird campaigned on additional road funding for the city, environmental preservation, and community land trusts for housing.
 During her time as a city councilwoman, she introduced legislation to ban bump stocks in the city.

 A recall against Baird was organized in October 2020.
 LNK Recall objected to the suspension of city charter rules that allowed Pat Lopez to be designated as health director.
-Organizers needed at least 21,652 signatures by December 23, 2020, to trigger a recall; they were unable to do so.
+Organizers needed at least 21,652 signatures by December 23, 2020, to trigger a recall election; they were unable to do so.
 Baird responded by saying she continued to work as mayor.

-In November 2022, Baird announced her re-election campaign for the 2023 mayoral election.
-Primary opponents include Republican state senator Suzanne Geist and Republican former football player Stan Parker.
+Baird was reelected in the 2023 mayoral election.
+Her two opponents in the primary were Republican state senator Suzanne Geist and Republican Stan Parker.